- Introduction

 uv tool install ruff

-If you do not have UV installed (I recommend you do, see My Switch to UV), you can install directly with PowerShell:
+If you do not have UV installed (I recommend you do; see My Switch to UV), you can install it directly with PowerShell:

 powershell -c "irm https://astral.sh/ruff/install.ps1 | iex"

-Alternatively you can add it to your project tools as part of your Venv, or be a caveman and use other outdated install methods, e.g., PiP, PiPx:
+Alternatively, you can add it to your project tools as part of your virtual environment, or use other, more traditional, installation methods, e.g., pip, pipx:

-uv add --dev ruff # Install into project Development
+uv add --dev ruff # Install into Project Development Environment

-pip install ruff # Use one of the outdated install method
+pip install ruff # Use one of the older install methods

 See the Ruff Install Documentation if your preferred install method is not mentioned here.